-Table 3: Capability Interview (completed by Providers) and Capability Assessment (completed by the Department of Human Services) outcomes across All Programmes (jobactive, Disability Employment Services and ParentsNext)-1 July 2018 to 30 June 2019
+Table 3: Capability Interview (completed by Providers/Digital Services Contact Centre) and Capability Assessment (completed by Services Australia) outcomes across All Programs (jobactive, Disability Employment Services and ParentsNext)- 1 July 2021 to 31 December 2021

-Capability Interview Capability Interview Capability Assessment^ Capability Assessment^ Outcome: Capable-Continue in Warning Zone Outcome: Capable-Enter Penalty Zone Outcome: Not Capable-Return to Green Zone 56% 44% 81% 19%
+Capability Interview Capability Interview Capability Assessment^ Capability Assessment^ Outcome: Capable-Continue in Warning ZoneOutcome: Not Capable-Reset to Green Zone Outcome: Capable-Enter Penalty Zone Outcome: Not Capable-Return to Green Zone 64% 36% 81% 19%

-Capability Interviews are undertaken by Employment Services Providers and are designed to assess whether: (i) a job seeker's/participant's Requirements are appropriate to their individual circumstances and if they are capable of meeting their requirements outlined in the Job Plan/Participation Plan; and (ii) only job seekers/participants who are deliberately not meeting their Requirements continue in the Warning Zone.
+Capability Interviews are undertaken by Employment Services Providers and are designed to assess whether: (i) a job seeker's/participant's requirements are appropriate for their individual circumstances and if they are capable of meeting their requirements outlined in the Job Plan/Participation Plan; and (ii) only job seekers/participants who are deliberately not meeting their Requirements continue in the Warning Zone.
 Further information on Capability Interview reasons, processes and outcomes is in the Glossary.

-^ The Capability Assessment is an evidence-based review of a job seeker's/participant's individual circumstances and the appropriateness of their Job Plan Requirements, conducted by a Department of Human Services (DHS) Participation Solutions Team officer.
-The purpose of a Capability Assessment is to assess whether: (i) a job seeker's/participant's Requirements are appropriate to their individual circumstances and if they are capable of meeting their requirements outlined in the Job Plan/Participation Plan; and (ii) only job seekers/participants who are found to be capable of meeting their Requirements, but deliberately fail to do so, move into the Penalty Zone.
+^ The Capability Assessment is an evidence-based review of a job seeker's/participant's individual circumstances and the appropriateness of their Job Plan requirements, conducted by Services Australia.
+The purpose of a Capability Assessment is to assess whether: (i) a job seeker's/participant's Requirements are appropriate to their individual circumstances and if they are capable of meeting their requirements outlined in the Job Plan/Participation Plan; and (ii) only job seekers/participants who are found to be capable of meeting their Requirements, but wilfully fail to do so, move into the Penalty Zone.
 Further information on Capability Assessment reasons, processes and outcomes is in the Glossary.

-Table 4: Income Support Payment Suspensions and Confirmed Demerits, across All Programmes (jobactive, Disability Employment Services and ParentsNext)-1 July 2018 to 30 June 2019
+Table 4: Income Support Payment Suspensions and Confirmed Demerits, across All Programs (jobactive, Disability Employment Services and ParentsNext) - 1 July 2021 to 31 December 2021

-Income Support Payment Suspensions Confirmed Demerits 2,696,196 654,732
+Income Support Payment Suspensions Confirmed Demerits 930,038 595,567

 Table 4 captures the total number of Income Support Payment Suspensions over the period.
 The first non-compliance event that a job seeker commits will trigger an Income Support Payment Suspension, any subsequent non-compliance event during a period of Income Support Payment Suspension, that would otherwise have triggered a Suspension are excluded from Table 4.
-Income Support Payment Suspensions do not result in a loss of payment.
-Where a job seeker/participant fails to Accept or Commence a Suitable Job, this will prompt Income Support Payment Suspension, but not Demerit creation.
+Income Support Payment Suspensions do not result in any delay in a person's payment if the person re-engages before their fortnightly payment date.
+If a person's payment is delayed by a suspension, they will receive back-pay if they re-engage within 28 days.
+Where a job seeker/participant fails to Accept or Commence a Suitable Job, this will prompt immediate Income Support Payment Suspension, but not Demerit creation.

-Confirmed Demerits are those accrued at any point in the reference period that still had a confirmed status at 30 June 2019.
+Confirmed Demerits are those accrued at any point in the reference period that still had a confirmed status at 31 December 2021.

-Table 5: Summary of Financial Penalties in the Penalty Zone applied by Department of Human Services Decisions across All Programmes (jobactive, Disability Employment Services and ParentsNext)-1 July 2018 to 30 June 2019
+Table 5: Summary of Financial Penalties in the Penalty Zone applied by Services Australia across All Programs (jobactive, Disability Employment Services and ParentsNext) - 1 July 2021 to 31 December 2021

-Financial Penalties 1st Penalty in 2nd Penalty in 3rd Penalty in applied in Penalty Zone Penalty Zone Penalty Zone Penalty Zone 15,447 8,291 5,050
+Financial Penalties 1st Penalty in 2nd Penalty in 3rd Penalty in applied in Penalty Zone Penalty Zone Penalty Zone Penalty Zone 7,005 3,830 2,264 911

-Job seekers/participants will incur Financial Penalties where, following an investigation, DHS finds they have committed a Mutual Obligation Failure in the Penalty Zone.
-A DHS decision to apply a Financial Penalty is appealable under Social Security Law.
+Job seekers/participants will incur Financial Penalties where, following an investigation, Services Australia finds they have committed a Mutual Obligation Failure in the Penalty Zone.
+A Services Australia decision to apply a Financial Penalty is appealable under Social Security Law.
 For further information, see the Glossary.